-Board Senior Executives Whole Organisation
+Board 1 Senior Executives 2 Whole Organisation 3

-Men 3 2 9
+Men 3 2 10

-Women 1 - 23
+Women 2 - 25

-&lt;sup>1 includes the Company Secretary of Osteopore Limited.
+1 includes the Company Secretaries of Osteopore Limited.

 Evaluation of the performance of the Board, Board committees and individual directors are to be in accordance with the process disclosed in the Company's performance evaluation policy.